PyramidTechnologies/escpos/reliance_status.rst

-.. index:: Real Time Status
+.. index:: Reliance Status
 .. include:: global.rst

-Real Time Status
+Reliance Status
 ================
 This command provides a wealth of information about the printers current status.
 The command will always receive a response unless the printer is offline (powered down, disconnected, etc.) or paper is actively being fed through the printer.
 A numeric